jonathanmorgan/django_messages/README.md

 # django_messages

 A simple re-usable Django application for storing messages from within django that should support both Python 2 and 3.
+It only uses admin and ORM, no external-facing templates or pages.

 To start, just puts them in a database.
 Eventually, might add ways to send them other places as well (email, message queue, etc.).

 # Installation